akhepcat/arm-misc/README.md

   Overlay source that will enable PCIe gen2 speeds on the Pine64 RockPro64 board.
 This has been tested with an Intel 2x 10gb network card successfully, but rumor has it that not all expansion cards will work correctly.

+* orangepi5plus-pwm-fanctl.sh

+  Control a GPIO-based PWM fan on the Orange Pi 5+ from the CLI.
+Accepts a duty cycle percentage as an argument (15-100) and applies the correct math to work out the correct values based on the converting the frequency into the period along with the duty cycle.
+If there is only own PWM overlay active, the script will automatically detect and attempt to use that.

+* dtb-check-pcie-speed.sh

+  Basic one-liner to pull the max supported PCIe speeds from the system DTB.
+Should work on any device-tree enabled system.